Obong2024/Obong-LITA-Project/README.md

 - Pivot Tables: Used for summarizing data and deriving insights related to revenue, units sold, and transaction categories.
 - Formulas and Functions: Essential for calculating performance metrics and automating tasks such as sorting and filtering data.
 - Data Visualizations (Charts and Graphs): Employed to produce visual representations of trends, comparisons, and critical insights.

+### Exploratory Data Analysis (EDA):
+Exploratory Data Analysis (EDA) involves examining the data to address various questions, such as:
+- What is the total revenue generated in each region?
+- Which models experience the highest sales?
+- Which store has the lowest number of units sold?

   Learning Microsoft Excel can open up a wide range of possibilities, both personally and professionally.
 Here are some key areas where Excel skills can be beneficial: